manjitsinghduhan/iOTA/CONTRIBUTING.md

 ## Code of Conduct
-We have a [Code of Conduct](https://github.com/manjitsinghduhan/iota/main/code-of-conduct.md) that applies to all contributors and participants to the Mender project.
+We have a [Code of Conduct](https://github.com/manjitsinghduhan/iOTA/blob/main/code-of-conduct.md) that applies to all contributors and participants to the Mender project.

 ## Security issue notifications
-If you discover a potential security issue in this project we ask that you notify AWS/Amazon Security via our [vulnerability reporting page](http://aws.amazon.com/security/vulnerability-reporting/).
+If you discover a potential security issue in this project we ask you to report us through email.
 Please do **not** create a public github issue.

 ## Licensing